 Tour of Heroes

-The sample above is a trivial variation of the QuickStart app.
-In this section you apply what you've learned about AOT compilation and Tree Shaking to an app with more substance, the tutorial Tour of Heroes.
+The sample above is a trivial variation of the QuickStart application.
+In this section you apply what you've learned about AOT compilation and tree shaking to an app with more substance, the Tour of Heroes application.

 JIT in development, AOT in production